BrightSpots/rctab-docs/docs/tdp/user_guide.md

 ![CVR Tab with one CVR added](../images/cvr_tab_with_one_added.png)

-**Provider (required):** The vendor/machine that generated (produced) the file.
+**Provider (required):** The vendor that generated the CVR.
 After you select the field, the tabulator will fill in as many of the other fields as it can, based on what it knows about that provider.
 You can adjust those values as necessary.
 Different options are active for different providers.
 See below for a break-down of each field and what is required:

-**Path** (required)**:** Location of the CVR file or the folder that they reside in.
+**Path (required)**: Location of the CVR file or the folder that they reside in.
 What you need to select is dependent on the provider.
-RCTab will change the picker to select only what you can.
+RCTab will change the file selector to select only what you can.

 **Contest ID:** Some CVRs assign an ID label to each contest in the CVR.
 The tabulator needs to know which contest is being tabulated when multiple contests are included in one CVR.
 Enter the ID of the contest being tabulated in this field.